SARIT42/MoveNet-Pose-Detector/README.md

 # MoveNet-Pose-Detector
-Pose Estimator using MoveNet-Lightning with Tensorflow Lite.
+Pose Estimator using the fastest rendering MoveNet-Lightning framework with Tensorflow Lite.